Jellyfish-Insights/andromeda/README.md

 ## What is this repo?

-This repo contains the main code of the "Jellyfish Analytics Platform".
+This repo contains the main code of the "Jellyfish".

 ## What is the Jellyfish